 A criterion for centre approval is the need for material resources and suitable workspaces to deliver Pearson BTEC Higher Nationals.
-For some units, specific resources are required, and this is clearly indicated in the unit descriptors.
+For some units, specific resources, for example simulation equipment, video conferencing, telephone equipment are required, and this is clearly indicated in the unit descriptors.